-After a task is selected, a resource menu may be presented showing all resources supported by the task.
+Once a task is selected, a resource menu may be presented showing all resources supported by the task.

 A fast path method is also available to perform a task by using the diag command and the -T flag.
-By using the fast path, the user can bypass most of the introductory menus to access a particular task.
-The user is presented with a list of resources available to support the specified task.
-The fast path tasks are as follows:
+This means the user does not have to go through most of the introductory menus just to get to a particular task.
+Instead, the user is presented with a list of resources available to support the specified task.
+The current fast path tasks are:

-- Certify Certifies media - · Chkspares Checks for the availability of spare sectors - Download Downloads microcode to an adapter or device - Disp\mcode Displays current level of microcode - Format Formats media - · Identify Identifies the PCI RAID physical disks - IdentifyRemove Identifies and removes devices (Hot Plug)
+- Certify certifies media - Chkspares checks for the availability of spare sectors - Download downloads microcode to an adapter or device - Disp mcode displays current level of microcode - Format formats media - Identify identifies the PCI RAID physical disks - IdentifyRemove identifies and removes devices (Hot Plug)

-To run these tasks directly from the command line, specify the resource and other task-unique flags.
-Use the descriptions given in Diagnostic Information for Multiple Bus Systems, order number 86 A1 26HX to understand which flags are needed for a given task.
+To run these tasks directly from the command line, specify the resource and other task unique flags.
+Use the descriptions in Chapter 27 of "Diagnostic Information for Multiple Bus Systems" to understand which flags are needed for a given task.